-People can be free of disease and symptoms for some time, often years, after resection, and enjoy a marked improvement in their quality of life.
+People can be free of disease and symptoms for some time, often years, after resection and enjoy a marked improvement in their quality of life.
 In many people, however, Crohn’s disease eventually returns, affecting the previously healthy digestive tract.
 Half of the patients can expect to have a recurrence of symptoms within four years of surgery.

-Crohn’s Disease along with Ulcerative Colitis is one of the conditions generally known as Inflammatory Bowel Disease.
-IBD can affect any part of the digestive tract from the mouth to the Anus causing inflammation (swelling) of the gastrointestinal tract.
+Crohn’s Disease, along with Ulcerative Colitis, is one of the conditions generally known as Inflammatory Bowel Disease.
+IBD can affect any part of the digestive tract from the mouth to the Anus, causing inflammation (swelling) of the gastrointestinal tract.
 Symptoms of Crohn’s vary from person to person but generally consist of constant stomach upsets, bouts of diarrhea, and bowel obstructions.

 What is Crohn’s Disease?

 Crohn’s Disease, also known as regional enteritis, is an inflammatory bowel disease that affects the gastrointestinal tract from the mouth to the anus.
 It can cause obstructions in the intestine and ulcers in the small intestine, large intestine, or rectum.
-It can also affect the hollow passage in-between the intestine called fistulas and can cause a crack in the skin around the anus exposing that part to infection.
+It can also affect the hollow passage in-between the intestine called the fistulas and cause a crack in the skin around the anus, exposing that part to infection.

 Types of Inflammatory Bowel Disease

 - Crohn’s colitis, which only affects the large intestine

 - Ileocolitis, which affects the lowest part of the small and large intestines

 - Jejunoileitis, which causes inflammation at the top of the small intestine